garbagetown/guideline/source_en/ArchitectureInDetail/MessageManagement.rst

         * | Single field input validation error messages should be displayed next to the target field so that it can be identified easily.
         * | Correlation input validation error messages should be displayed collectively on the top of the page .
-        * | When it is difficult to display the single field validation message next to the target field, they should be displayed on the top of the page.
+        * | When it is difficult to display the single field validation message next to the target field, it should be displayed on the top of the page.
           | In that case, field name should be included in the message.

 |